 - A practical guide and tips for working as a fashion stylist and preparing shoots

-- Style and direct a number of fashion shoots including a fashion editorial shoot with professional photographer/lighting technician
+- You will style and direct a number of fashion shoots including a fashion editorial shoot with professional photographer and make up artist

 - Visits to London exhibitions, and fashion hotspots with a guide to street style spotting and a trend safari around London